hmrc/api-subscription-fields/README.md

 ### PUT Field Definitions
 #### `PUT /definition/context/:apiContext/version/:apiVersion`
-Creates or updates the definitions of the subscriptions fields for an API.
+Creates or updates the definitions of the subscriptions fields for an API

 #### Response with